 - Store your stuff securely.
 Follow local guidelines for how to properly store your food away and keep your trash safe to help keep wildlife away.

 Share the Outdoors

 Everyone deserves to have a great time outside.
 Be sure the fun you’re having doesn’t bother anyone else and remember that not everyone is aware of the Leave No Trace Principles before discovering New Hampshire.

-- Keep your pet under control.
-It helps to protect it, other visitors, and wildlife.
+- Keeping your pet under control.
+It helps to protect them, other visitors, and wildlife.

 - Please hashtag responsibly.
 Social media can be a great way to encourage others to practice Leave No Trace when they visit New Hampshire.
 If you take photos of responsible outdoor recreation, feel free to tag us.